-I've had "Tequila" by The Champs playing in my head all day today, dice ny local radio station played it to commemorate Pee Wee Herman's bike being sold for a small fortune on e-Bay yesterday.
-Not quite the hundred million billion dollars ( or whatever), it went for $36,600 and free shipping.
+I've had "Tequila" by The Champs playing in my head all day today, thanks to my local radio station, which played it to commemorate Pee Wee Herman's bike being sold for a small fortune on e-Bay yesterday.
+Not quite the hundred million billion dollars (or whatever) it went for $36,600 and free shipping.
 This brings back some memories.
 Thanks Pee Wee!

 Tuesday, February 25, 2014

 totally thought it was Mardi Gras the other day, and I even celebrated by thinking about that one Brazilian movie from the 60’s that I saw in a film studies class in college (Black Orpheus, 1959).
 My wife had also seen it in the same context (different university) and couldn’t think of where it took place, except that it what where that huge Jesus statue is.
 I am actually lucky enough to have been to Rio de Janeiro, which has the biggest statue of Jesus that I am aware of.
 It was in early March one year, in fact, so I was able to confirm that it was indeed Brazil where the movie took place.
 When I was there, Lent was in full force though (at least as far as Brazilians observe it), and I did not partake in any particular Carnival festivities.
 If you consider “thinking about a Brazilian art film” – and not even watching it – as “celebrating Mardi Gras” you might be about as exciting as I am, and this blog is the perfect place for you.